-Today’s post is about one of the most interesting sets of gargoyles we have discovered on our trips.
+This entry is devoted to one of the most interesting groups of gargoyles we have encountered during our travels.

-They are the gargoyles on the Parish Church of San Pedro in the magnificent town of Gata in the lovely province of Cáceres (Spain).
-And by magnificent I don’t mean big, I’m referring to the amazing beauty not only of the town itself but also of the landscapes surrounding it.
+These are the gargoyles of the parish church of San Pedro, located in the remarkable town of Gata, in the beautiful province of Cáceres.
+Remarkable not for its size, but for the extraordinary beauty not only of the town itself, but also of the landscapes that surround it.

 The church was built between the 16th and the 18th centuries, although there was a parish church in the 13th century and the Order of Alcántara held its Chapter meeting there in 1410.